jgraph/mxgraph/README.md

 Support
 =======

-The is a [mxgraph tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mxgraph) that we try to keep answered.
+There is a [mxgraph tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mxgraph) that we try to keep answered.
 Please ensure your questions adhere to the [SO guidelines](http://stackoverflow.com/help/on-topic), otherwise it will be closed.